Our Board of Directors

 Karen Aucamp – Board Member

 Karen joined the Board of Lifeline Harbour to Hawkesbury in October 2018.
-She is also Chair of the Human Resources Committee and volunteers for Lifeline as a Telephone Crisis Supporter (TCS).
+She is also Chair of the Human Resources Committee and volunteered for Lifeline as a Telephone Crisis Supporter (TCS) between 2017 and 2019.
 Karen currently works as a Human Resources (HR) Director for Honeywell with experience across Asia Pacific, India, Middle East and South Africa.
 Karen previously worked for Computer Sciences Corporation (CSC) and Ingersoll Rand.
 Karen has Honours Degrees in Psychology and in Social Work and a Masters in Management (HR) and is a Graduate of the Australian Institute of Company Directors (GAIDC).
 During her Social Work training Karen gained experience in Medical and Psychiatric Social work as well as Child & Family Welfare.
 Current HR work specialisations include Change Management, Organisational Behaviour & Culture and Executive Coaching.

 Karen immigrated to Australia in 2000 from South Africa with her family and maintains a keen interest in Behavioural Economics, Politics, Psychology & Mental Health.